USDA Construction Loan to Buy Land | Requirements 2026

 How to get a USDA construction loan

-1. Select a contractor approved by the USDA
+1. Select a USDA-approved contractor

-• They require no less than $500,000 in commercial liability coverage
+• Carry at least $500,000 in commercial liability insurance.

-2. Choose an approved USDA construction loan lender
+2. Choose an approved lender

 3. Submit your loan application